wcaarls/puc8a/README.md

 # Introduction

-PUC8 is a microcontroller with 8-bit registers.
+PUC8a is an accumulator-based microcontroller with 8-bit registers.
 It is used in the ENG1448 course of PUC-Rio.
 This is the assembler and C compiler infrastructure for it.

 # Instruction set architecture

-This very simple processor is a Harvard design, with 17-bit instructions and 8-bit data values.
-Both instruction and data memories have 256 addresses.
+This very simple processor is a Harvard design, with 8-bit instructions and 8-bit data values.
+The memory has 256 addresses.

 ## Registers